mprib/caliscope/README.md

 - MediaPipe is only configured to run on Windows
     - while the camera calibration will likely work on other systems, the included sample markerless tracking will not (currently)
 - It does not support anything other than standard webcams at the moment
+- The frame capture backend presents a primary bottleneck that will limit the number of cameras/resolution/frame rates that can be used, which ultimately limits the size and precision of the capture volume.
 - Data export is currently limited to .csv, and .trc files.
 Use in 3D animation tools like Blender, which require character rigging, will require additional processing.